If you knew there was a marketing strategy that has a 98% opening rate on your messaging, would you try it out?

 - Ez texting

-As of recently, GetResponse also offers an SMS Marketing Automation solution, that lets you send SMS messages and run automated, trigger-based text marketing campaigns at scale (currently available in Europe and Russia).
+As of recently, GetResponse also offers an SMS Marketing Automation solution, that lets you send SMS messages and run automated, trigger-based text marketing campaigns at scale.

 What makes our solution particularly interesting is that you can schedule your text messages: